Science POP Competition 2024

 Comprendre le cancer en utilisant un petit ver, C. elegans.

-Pour rester en santé, notre corps doit renouveler les cellules qui le compose.
-Pour cela, il dispose de cellules particulières capable de se multiplier : ce sont les cellules souches.
+Pour rester en santé, notre corps doit renouveler les cellules qui le composent.
+Pour cela, il dispose de cellules particulières capables de se multiplier : ce sont les cellules souches.
 Chose importante, ces cellules souches doivent uniquement se multiplier lorsque le corps en a besoin et arrêter de se multiplier lorsque le corps n’en a plus besoin.
-Dans le cas contraire, elles peuvent être responsables de cancer.
-On utilise un petit ver microscopique, C. elegans, qui a aussi ce type de cellule, pour comprendre le cancer.
+Dans le cas contraire, elles peuvent être responsables de cancers.
+On utilise un petit ver microscopique, C. elegans, qui a aussi ce type de cellules, pour comprendre le cancer.

 Margaux Hebinck